G12-cs207-FinalProject/cs207-FinalProject/documentation/chemkin_Documentation.md

 - `viz` package contains modules that allow the user to visualize reaction kinetics (e.g. printing reaction rates in a prettified, tabular format)

-#### Future Features
+#### Proposed Feature

-The main future feature is to install a differential equation solvers to calculate species concentrations as a function of time.
+Our proposed future feature is to install a differential equation solvers to calculate species concentrations as a function of time.
 We envision at least 3 additional library functions that follows:

 1. Given an end-time ($t_{end}$) and reaction data, function outputs the concentrations of each species at $t_{end}$.